 Configure the Showpad AD app in your Azure Portal

-- New fields will show up, where you can fill in the values.
-Go to the second pane and fill out the Sign on URL and the Identifier.
+- New fields will show up, where you can fill in the values and download the XML needed for configuration in Showpad.

 - Open the file in a text editor and copy the content of the file.

 - Go to the Admin section, click Sign-On, Add Configuration.
 Select SAML 2.0.